 While the global pandemic has forced us to retreat to our homes, we cannot limit our horizons.
 A global pandemic requires global perspective.

 Register for our upcoming workshops below.
-New workshops will be added throughout 2020 and 2021.
+New workshops will be added throughout 2022.

-Contact Joe Gindi with questions or to get involved.
+Contact Zoe Bloomfield with questions or to get involved.

-While the world faces an unprecedented pandemic in 2020, many countries in the Global South and beyond experienced society-transforming epidemics throughout the 20th century.
-In this workshop, you will learn from community and activist leaders who shepherded their communities through epidemics like Ebola and AIDS.
-You’ll both gain insight into how epidemics impact those most marginalized by society and hear how activists and community leaders can support the whole community in response.
+While the entire world faces a pandemic in 2020, many countries in the Global South and beyond have experienced society-transforming epidemics throughout the 20th century.
+In this workshop, you will learn from activist leaders who shepherded their communities through the Ebola epidemic in Libera and are now playing a key role in advocating for local community involvement their country’s COVID-19 response.
+We’ll review lessons learned in the fight against Ebola and discuss the challenges to implementing those lessons now.
+You’ll gain insight into how epidemics impact those most marginalized by society and hear how activists and community leaders can support the whole community in response.